Eliza-Diggins/Pisces/docs/source/index.rst

             To the Examples Page

     .. grid-item-card::
-        :img-top: _images/index/book.svg
+        :img-top: images/index/book.svg

         User References
         ^^^^^^^^^^^^^^^^
-        The user guide contains comprehensive, text based explainations of the backbone components of the ``cluster_generator`` library.
+        The user guide contains comprehensive, text-based explanations of the backbone components of the ``Pisces`` library.
         If you're looking for information on the underlying code or for more details on particular aspects of the API, this is your best resource.

         +++